widdowquinn/find_differential_primers/README.md

 ### 4. Design primers to each genome in bulk

-Using the most informative config file (`fixed_with_features.json`) we can design primers to each input genome with the EMBOSS `ePrimer3` package.
-At a minimum, we need to give the `pdp eprimer3` command the input config file, and the path to an output config file that will contain information about the primer description files for each genome.
+Using the config file `fixed_with_features.json` we can design primers to each input genome with the EMBOSS `ePrimer3` package.
+At a minimum, we need to give the `pdp eprimer3` command the input config file, and the path to an output config file that will contain additional information about the primers designed to each genome.
+We can also use the `--outdir` argument to provide a path to a directory where `pdp` will put the `ePrimer3` output files.

-To use only the CDS regions we designed in the previous step, we need to give the `--filter` argument.
+If we wish to use only primers that amplify within the CDS regions we designed in the previous step, we need to give the `--filter` argument.
+Otherwise `pdp eprimer3` will ignore this information.

-We will also use the `--outdir` argument to tell `pdp` where to put the `ePrimer3` output files:

 ```bash
 $ pdp eprimer3 --filter --outdir tests/walkthrough/eprimer3 \